MythicalGames/dgoods/dgoods_spec.md

 ```

 **LISTSALENFT**: Used to list an nft for sale in the token contract itself.
 Callable only by owner,
-creates sale listing in the token contract; transfers ownership to token contract while sale is
+only if sellable is true, creates sale listing in the token contract, marks token as not transferable while listed for sale
-active

 ```c++
 ACTION listsalenft(name seller, uint64_t dgood_id, asset net_sale_amount);